Running a Client

 or type in exit

-to exit the interactive mode.
+to leave the interactive mode.
 CTRL-C

 will just clear the current line and prompt you again.